raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 admin ~  ฿  sudo systemctl stop lnd
 ```

 * Edit and save the lnd.conf file with the changes shown.
-Replace *my.vm.ip.address* with the External IP addess of your GCP VM.
+If you have:
+  * A static IP address: Uncomment tlsextraip, and replace *my.vm.ip.address* your External IP address.
+  * A static FQDN: Uncomment tlsextradns, and replace *my.fqdn* with the your FQDN.
 ```
 admin ~  ฿  sudo nano /home/bitcoin/.lnd/lnd.conf`
 ```